Arshad Sami Khan: Personal life

 Arshad Sami Khan was born in January 1942 into an ethnic Pashtun family that had migrated from Afghanistan.
 His paternal grandfather, General Mehfooz Jan hailed from Herat, Afghanistan and was the governor of 4 provinces in Afghanistan, namely Herat, Kabul, Jalalabad and Balkh, during the reign of King Amanullah Khan.
 Khan's paternal great-grandfather General Ahmed Jan was the civil and military adviser as well as physician to Emir (king) Abdur Rahman Khan.
 General Ahmed Jan, the father of Gen. Mafooz Jan, was the conqueror of Kafiristan and named it Nuristan.
 However, at the time of the revolution during which Habibullah Kalakani became the first ruler of Persian descent in Afghanistan since Ahmad shah Abdali.
 Habibullah Kalakani with the support of the General Afghan population removed King Amanullah for his failure to bring any positive or foundational changes in Afghanistan that Khan's paternal grandfather, General Mehfooz Jan was executed, and as a result the family had to migrate to Peshawar which was a part of British India at that time.

+He was a first cousin to Indian actor Dilip Kumar, born Yusuf Khan.
+Apart from Adnan Sami, his younger son Junaid Sami Khan is also a musician.